dasomoli/translated-content/files/ko/learn/javascript/first_steps/useful_string_methods/index.md

 const jsSolution = `const list = document.querySelector('.output ul');
 list.innerHTML = '';
-const greetings = ['Happy Birthday!',
+const greetings = [
+  'Happy Birthday!',
   'Merry Christmas my love',
-                 'A happy Christmas to all the family', 'You\\\'re all I want for Christmas',
+  'A happy Christmas to all the family',
+  'You\\'re all I want for Christmas',
-                 'Get well soon'];
+  'Get well soon',
+];

-for (let greeting of greetings) {
+for (const greeting of greetings) {
   // Your conditional test needs to go inside the parentheses
   // in the line below, replacing what's currently there if (greeting.includes('Christmas')) {